ucsd-ml-arts/ml-art-final-bizarred/README.md

 Basic idea of video style transfer is first dividng the video into a sequence of frames, then apply the arbitrary style transfer algorithm on these frames one by one.
 The last simple step is combining these stylized frames together and thus we have a style transferred ballet dance video.
 For the style transfer step, I choose the arbitray-style-transfer model which is flexible and manageable.
 The original video format is mp4 and the reansferred one is avi which has small memory assumption.

-Basic idea of audio style transfer
+Basic idea of audio style transfer is synthesizes audio "content" and "style" independently using the magnitudes of a short time Fourier transform, shallow convolutional networks with randomly initialized filters, and iterative phase reconstruction with Griffin-Lim.

 ## Project Report